Tutorial

 To do this:

-• We create an empty group
+• We create an empty group.

 • Be sure to clear the history and freeze the mesh.

-In order to understand this part of MEL we have made a little explanation:
+In order to understand this part of MEL, we have made a little explanation:

 • Parent -r (-relative) is relative positioning.
 Parent -r will change the object’s parent while leaving the object’s local transform unchanged.
-If you open the Edit > Parent options box, it's the same as the Preserve position checkbox.
+If you open the "Edit > Parent" options box, it's the same as the "Preserve position" checkbox.

-• Parent -s (-shape) used to change the parent transform of a shape.
+• Parent -s (-shape) is used to change the parent transform of a shape.
 So it unifies them in the same transform.

 Here you will find more interesting information about MEL!

-If you want to change the curve color CTR+A to change channel box to attribute editor go to Object Display>Drawing Overrides.
-Check Enable Overrides and change color to RGB.
+If you want to change the curve color, press "CTR+A" to change the channel box to attribute editor, then go to "Object Display > Drawing Overrides".
+Check "Enable Overrides" and change the color to RGB.

 How to position the controls correctly on the rig

-As the controllers cannot have any variation in their position, rotation and scale while in the initial pose the solution is simple.
+As the controllers cannot have any variation in their position, rotation and scale while in the initial pose, the solution is simple.

 The hierarchy will be in an empty group with pivot at 0,0,0 and within the hierarchy of arm controls, in this case.

-In the group we put -1 in Z so that the orientation of the controllers is correct, thus creating the controls for the opposite part of the rig faster and with correct orientation.
+In the group, we put -1 in Z so that the orientation of the controllers is correct, thus creating the controls for the opposite part of the rig faster and with correct orientation.

 Common problems and how to solve them